fuhuan1991/markdown-Note/README.md

 ## Intro
 This is a Markdown note application.
-- You can create notes and notebooks(folders) in this application.
+- You can create notes in different notebooks.
-- All the notes and folders will be saved in browser.
-- In edit mode, type markdown script and the compiled result will be displayed in real time.
+- Type markdown script and get result in real time.
-- To insert some specific markdown pattern, use the buttons on the top.
+- Insert specific markdown patterns by shortcut buttons.
 - Use sidebar menu for navigation.